ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/enumerables.md

 ## Explicit `IEnumerable<T>` registrations

-Although you get `IEnumerable<T>` handling automatically when the @Rezolver.Configuration.InjectEnumerables configuration is applied (and not also disabled by the @Rezolver.Options.EnumerableInjection option being set to `false`), it doesn't prevent you from manually adding registrations for specific `IEnumerable<>` types which override the default behaviour.
+Although you get `IEnumerable<T>` handling automatically when the @Rezolver.Configuration.InjectEnumerables configuration is applied (and not also disabled by the @Rezolver.Options.EnableEnumerableInjection option being set to `false`), it doesn't prevent you from manually adding registrations for specific `IEnumerable<>` types which override the default behaviour.

 For example, let's say that you have two registrations for services which share a common interface, but they have only